The Promise states:

 Following the launch of our Lifelong Rights Campaign, we’ve published a series of issue papers that are linked to the top issues that Care Experienced people, aged 16 and over, raise with us through independent advocacy.

-Lifelong Rights report
+Lifelong Rights Report

 Who Cares?
 Scotland is proud to publish this report to launch our new campaign for Lifelong Rights for Care Experienced people, by outlining the evidence informing our two main calls.